-There are no ongoing legal proceedings material to the Funds to which the Funds or the Manager are a party.
+We are not aware of any ongoing legal proceedings material to the Funds to which the Funds, the Manager or Wellington are a party.

 Designated Website

 A mutual fund is required to post certain regulatory disclosure documents on a designated website.
 The designated website of the mutual funds this document pertains to can be found at the following location: https://seic.com/en-ca/legal-documents.